MangeshAru/OOPS-/README.md

 4. private - scope of the private modifier is within  the class we cannot access outside the class even if it having same package.

 ![AccessModifier](https://github.com/MangeshAru/OOPS-/blob/main/AccessModifier.jpg)

+ `non-access modifier`
+ - static
+ - final
+ - abstract
+ - synchronized
+ - transient
+ - volatile
+ - native

+ `final`
+ - final modifier are for finalizing the implementation of class,methods and attributes.
+ - It cannot applied to interface,constructor and enum.
+ - final class cannot extend and overriden.

+ `abstract`
+ - Abstract method is method having method declaration but implemented by other class method.
+ - If even one method is abstract then class is also abstract.
+ - An interface is by default abstract.

+ `synchronised`
+ - A synchronized modifier in java can be applied only with method and block.
+ -  In the synchronized method block, only one thread is allowed to execute at a time.
+It makes thread-safe.

+ `volatile`
+ `native`
+ `transient`

+### static block
+ - static block is generally used to initialize the static variable.
+ - static block executes only once when the class is loaded (even before the instance is created).
+ ex:
+  class Employee{
+    stact int empid;
+    static{
+         empid = empid + 1;
+    }
+  }

+### constructor
+- constructor is used to create instance of the class.
+- It is used to initialize the data member of the class.
+- It is similar to method but it has name same as class name and no return type.
+- types of constructor:
+  - default constructor
+  - no argument constructor
+  - parameterised constructor
+ `default constructor`
+  - If the programmer doesn't provide the constructor then compiler provide the default constructor.It is implicitly done by compiler.
+ ex:
+   class Employee{
+      private int id;
+      Employee()  // default constructor
+  }
+ `parameterised constructor`
+  - The explicit constructor that is created by programmer with one or more parameter to initialize instance variable of class.
+ ex:
+  class Employee{
+     int empid;
+     int ename;
+     employee( int empid, int ename){
+          this.empid = empid;
+          this.ename = ename;
+     }
+  }

+ `this keyword`
+ - refers to the current object in a method or constructor.
+## Basic Structure of oops
+  <Access_Modifier> class class_name{
+       // data member(argument)
+       Access_Modifier data_type nameOfArgument;
+       //constructor
+       public class_name(no_of_parameter){
+                // initializing data member
+       }
+       //method
+       access_modifier return_type method_name ( list_of_parameter ){
+             //bussiness logic--implementation
+       }
+   }

+### Inheritance

+ `super`

+### polymorphism
+ `Method overloading`
+ `Method overriding`
+### Abstraction
+ `interface`
+### Encapsulation